Luxury Watches as Jewelry: From Timekeeping History to High Horology

 19th Century: Democratization and Mass Production

 The 19th century brought the first revolution to watchmaking.
 Industry learned to create precise mechanisms in large quantities.
 Watches began appearing not just on kings, but on the bourgeoisie, and gradually the middle class.
-Yet parallel to cheap watches, fine jewelry watchmaking continued—watches for the wealthy.
+Yet parallel to cheap watches, fine jewelry watchmaking continued, watches for the wealthy.

-20th Century to Present: Watches as Investment
+20th Century to Present: Watches as Collectibles

 Materials and Their Significance in Fine Watches